Nassau Democrats propose new bill allowing refund on red-light camera fees

 The court said that Nassau and Suffolk counties were consistently leveraging late fees on motorists above the constitutional threshold.

-Koslow explained that the base fee for a red-light camera violation is $50, but over the years Nassau County had been charging red-light runners an extra $100 in “driver responsibility” and “public safety” fees, for a total cost of $150 per ticket.
+The base fee for a red-light camera violation is $50, Koslow explained, but over the years, Nassau County had been charging red-light runners an extra $100 in “driver responsibility” and “public safety” fees, for a total cost of $150 per ticket.

 According to the Nassau County government website, the goal of the red-light camera program is to change driver behavior.
 They argue that studies across the country prove that red-light camera programs are successful at reducing the number of red-light runners and increasing compliance with traffic laws, thus making roadways safer for all drivers and pedestrians.